This post may contain affiliate links. Please see our disclosure policy.

 - Allow to soften, then add the potatoes.

-- Top the pot half way up with water and stock.
-Bring to a soft boil till the potatoes are cooked.
+- Immediately, top the pot halfway up with water and stock.
+Bring to a boil, then reduce to a simmer until the potatoes are cooked (about 10-12 minutes, depending on the size of the chunks).

-- Pour in the cream and bring to the boil.
+- Pour in the cream.
+Turn up to medium-high heat.

 - Add the cooked chicken.

-- Sprinkle sea salt and pepper (to taste).
+- Sprinkle with sea salt and pepper (to taste).

-- Once the chicken is warm, the soup is ready to serve.
+- Once the chicken is piping hot, the soup is ready to serve.

 - Spoon into bowls and serve.